elrondforwin/dotfiles/README.md

 - **Other Apps Themes:** They are all from [Catppuccin Ports](https://catppuccin.com/ports)
 * I generally used things in the [niivu's theme installation guide, extra info section](https://www.deviantart.com/niivu/art/How-to-install-Windows-10-or-11-Themes-708835586) like [OldNewExplorer](https://msfn.org/board/topic/170375-oldnewexplorer-119/)
 * Applied some settings in the theme folder which you can access with downloading the [theme](https://www.deviantart.com/niivu/art/Catppuccin-for-Windows-11-1076249390).
-* I don't use custom icons, if you know good icon packs that can fit these rice, please let me know.